Big Brother (Albanian TV series) season 6

 Big Brother Albania 6 was the sixth season of the Albanian series of the worldwide franchise of Big Brother.
 It started on 23 February 2013, on Top Channel and ended on 1 June 2013.
 The eviction show aired on Saturdays at 21:00 CET, while a spin-off aired on Sundays called Big Brother Albania Fans' Club.
 The main host is Arbana Osmani, while Albana Osmani hosted the Sunday morning show, featuring dialogues with eliminated contestants and fans of the show.
 Arian Konomi took over for the fourth time the role of the panelist.
 Like all of the previous seasons, this one also had its 24/7 live PPV channels on DigitAlb.
-The winner received 15,000,000 Leks (€100,000).
+The winner received 15,000,000 lekë (€100,000).
 Anaidi was the winner of the season, being so the fifth male winner in the Big Brother Albania history.
 The house was rebuilt from scratch with a new location in Kashar, Albania.
 In the house there are four new rooms added: The Secret's Room, The Surprises' Room, The Matrix Room and The Library.

-This is the first season of the Albanian version of the reality show Secret Story, based on the original French version.
-After many rumours, the name of the show didn't change.
+This season use some of the game mechanics from the Secret Story franchise, based on the original French version.